AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/reduce.md

     The file is reduced to the smallest size possible while retaining the document's quality.

-## How to compress a PDF in Acrobat on the web
+## How to compress a PDF in Acrobat web

 1. Sign in to [acrobat.adobe.com](https://acrobat.adobe.com/) in a browser.